Home > Health Library > Secondary Adrenocortical Insufficiency

 Secondary adrenocortical insufficiency is a condition in which a

-Production of cortisol is controlled by the action of ACTH produced
+Production of cortisol is controlled by the action of ACTH.
+ACTH is produced

 hypothalamus in the brain.
 If either the

 hypothalamus or pituitary gland is damaged, less ACTH